 Who is at high risk for cervical cancer?

 In Australia, cervical cancer is less frequent than in countries that don’t have a cervical screening program.
-Still, 900 patients are diagnosed each year in Australia.
 This is also due to Australia’s cervical cancer vaccination program and cervical cancer being one of the most preventable types of cancer.

-However, there still are people who are at higher risk of developing cervical cancer.
+However, with 900 patients diagnosed each year in Australia, there are still people who are at higher risk of developing cervical cancer,

 Risk factors for cervical cancer include:

 - Previous human papillomavirus (HPV) infection.
 Nearly all cervical cancers are caused the HPV infection.

 - Smoking can increase your risk of cervical cancer, as well as ovarian and vulval cancer.